 At times, it can even ask for the Windows installation disc.
 Insert it into your DVD/Blu-Ray drive and allow it to copy the files it requires from the disc.

-Also, depending on what programs and features you installed, you might be requested to restart your computer, in order for the installation to finish successfully.
+Also, depending on what programs and features you installed, you might be asked to restart your computer, in order for the installation to finish successfully.

-The procedures are the same in Windows 8 as in Windows 7.
-It’s just that in Windows 8, most dialogue windows are bigger than in Windows 7.
+The procedures involved are the same in Windows 8, Windows 8.1and in Windows 7.
+It's just that in Windows 8 and Windows 8.1, most dialogue windows are bigger than in Windows 7.
 Also, they are not transparent.
 You can see below an example:

-The questions, decisions and options available are the same in both operating systems.
+The questions, decisions and options available are the same in all three operating systems.

 Do You Save Hard Disk Space by Removing Windows Features and Programs?

 I was really curious to learn if, when removing Windows features and programs, Windows occupies less space on disk.
-If you are quickly remaining out of space, is it worth removing some Windows features and programs you don’t use?
+If you are running out of space, is it worth removing some Windows features and programs you don't use?
 It turns out that the answer is Yes!.